vishvAsa/AgamaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/nsa-summary/3_pada-vAkya-yojanA-vibhAgaH.md

 The sadhyopaya is thus only a pretext and not the prime means; but, taking this much into account, it should not be said that Prapatti is - H H , fatyraufatufet 4124, अनिवारणमात्रम्, अनुमतिमात्रम्, अचिव्यावृत्तिमात्रम्, चैतन्यकृत्यम्, चित्तसमाधानम्, अधिकारिविशेषणम् , because, all these views are opposed to the commandment शरणं व्रज'.

-If 'sambandha-jnana-matramn' or mere awareness of the inherent relationship or 'siddhopayapratipatti-matram' or mere knowledge of the ever existent means of the nature of

-350

-Essence of Srimad Rahasyatraya Saram

-the Paramatman, is the meaning of Prapatti, it cannot become something to be ordained as it will be of the form of mere 'vakyartha-jnanam'.
+If 'sambandha-jnana-matramn' or mere awareness of the inherent relationship or 'siddhopayapratipatti-matram' or mere knowledge of the ever existent means of the nature of the Paramatman, is the meaning of Prapatti, it cannot become something to be ordained as it will be of the form of mere 'vakyartha-jnanam'.
 The view of those that mere knowledge is the means of moksha is contrary to the exposition of Sri Bhashyam, as it will be against the command of upasanas.
 It is to be admitted that it will have to result in action (kartavya-jnana-matram).
 Even the statement of the form of 'siddhopaya-svikaram' implies that one should entrust the burden of one's protection with a formal prayer after knowing the 'siddhopaya'.

 What is the meaning of 'anivaranamatram'?
 If one prevents the Lord to protect oneself by one's own ability, then the 'Ishvaratval of the Lord becomes curtailed.
 If he prevents the Lord from saving him, by indulging in offences, then the surrender made by him should become an act of winning His grace.
 If he prevents the Lord from saving him by 'svarakshana-Vyapara' or actions done for his protection by himself, the Lord may act and make him liberated when that person is incapable of preventing Him in states like 'sushupti' or 'pralaya' or in such waking state, when he is incapable of functioning.